wavefrontHQ/wavefront-lambda-go/README.md

 ### Custom Point Tags

-You can add custom point tags either while instantiating the agent or inside your handler.
+While all metrics emitted to Wavefront have the Standard Point Tags mentioned above, you can add custom point tags either while instantiating the agent or inside your handler.

 ```go
 package main